Gum Disease Treatments and Periodontal Care

 Maintaining your oral health isn’t just about keeping your smile pearly white.
 Caring for your smile goes beyond your teeth and straight to your gums.
 Without proper care, the gums can become inflamed, leading to damage to your bite and even tooth loss.
-This is one of the reasons that Dr. Weston Spencer emphasizes periodontal health and gum disease treatments at his La Jolla and Rancho Santa Fe offices, serving patients throughout greater San Diego.
+This is one of the reasons that Dr. Weston Spencer emphasizes periodontal health and gum disease treatments at his La Jolla dental office, serving patients throughout greater San Diego.

 Decades worth of research has found that oral health is linked to overall health, with studies showing links between periodontal disease and conditions such as heart disease, diabetes, and pregnancy risks.
 Because of the periodontal-systemic link, it is even more important to understand the importance of oral care and combating periodontal disease.

 Periodontal disease is a disease within the gums caused by bacteria that collects within the small crevices around the gums.
 The infection causes inflammation and can lead to bleeding gums.
 As the disease progresses, it causes tooth decay and even tooth loss as the gums recede and the jawbones are damaged.

 The problem starts with plaque that collects around the teeth.
 Over time, the plaque hardens and forms tartar.
 Typically, the tartar is removed with routine dentist visits, but if left unaddressed, the tartar will cause inflammation and early signs of gum disease.